jonkani/alexa-sdk-lesson/README.md

   this.emit(':tell', 'Goodbye!')
 }
 ```
-Here we can see our first default intents! `StopIntent` and `CancelIntent` are actually intents provided by Amazon.
-You can recognize such default intents by, believe it or not, the all-caps AMAZON that precedes them.
-They'll catch a wide variety of user utterences to terminate the skill and route them to our `SessionEndedRequest` handler, which just uses a `:tell` to offer a cordial farewell and stop listening for input, which effectively ends the skill.
+Hey, it's more default intents! `StopIntent` and `CancelIntent` will catch a wide variety of user utterences to terminate the skill and route them to our `SessionEndedRequest` handler, which just uses a `:tell` to offer a cordial farewell and stop listening for input, ending the skill.
 Remember when I said you could emit other handlers?
 It's as easy as using the handler name as the first argument.

 Asute observers might ask why we're using `StopIntent` and `CancelIntent` interchangably and what the difference is between them.
 In short, they correspond to different utterences, but unless you have a good reason for differentiating them, Amazon suggests that you treat them the same.
 If you really want the words "stop" and cancel" to mean different things to your skill, that's a thing you can do, though it may make getting through certification a little harder.